aidenybai/million-react/README.md

 The purpose of this project is to utilize Million's Virtual DOM and allow users to spin up a project that allows them to write basic React code and see it rendered.

+The idea is to have much faster rendering (a compiler optimizes virtual DOM beforehand) while ensuring the same developer experience React provides.

 Refer to the [Million documentation](https://millionjs.org) to understand the internals and the [React beta documentation](https://beta.reactjs.org/apis) to reference the API

 ## Setup